Trumpism: Gender and masculinity

-According to Philip Gorski, in Trumpian nostalgia "decline is brought about by docility and femininity and the return to greatness requires little more than a reassertion of dominance and masculinity.
+According to Philip Gorski, in Trumpian nostalgia, "decline is brought about by docility and femininity and the return to greatness requires little more than a reassertion of dominance and masculinity.
 In this way, 'virtue' is reduced to its root etymology of manly bravado."
 Michael Kimmel describes male Trump supporters who despaired "over whether or not anything could enable them to find a place with some dignity in this new, multicultural, and more egalitarian world. ...
 These men were angry, but they all looked back nostalgically to a time when their sense of masculine entitlement went unchallenged.
 They wanted to reclaim their country, restore their rightful place in it, and retrieve their manhood in the process."

 Social psychologists Theresa Vescio and Nathaniel Schermerhorn note that "In his 2016 presidential campaign, Trump embodied HM [hegemonic masculinity] while waxing nostalgic for a racially homogenous past that maintained an unequal gender order.
 Trump performed HM by repeatedly referencing his status as a successful businessman ("blue-collar businessman") and alluding to how tough he would be as president. ...
 Trump was openly hostile to gender-atypical women, objectified gender-typical women, and mocked the masculinity of male peers and opponents."
-In their studies involving 2,007 people, they found that endorsement of hegemonic masculinity better predicted support for Trump than other factors, such as support for antiestablishment, antielitist, nativist, racist, sexist, homophobic or xenophobic perspectives.
+In their studies involving 2,007 people, they found that endorsement of hegemonic masculinity better predicted support for Trump than other factors, such as support for anti-establishment, anti-elitist, nativist, racist, sexist, homophobic, or xenophobic perspectives.

-Kimmel was surprised at the sexual turn the 2016 election took and thinks that Trump is for many men a fantasy figure, an uber-male free to indulge every desire.
-"Many of these guys feel that the current order of things has emasculated them, by which I mean it has taken away their ability to support a family and have great life.
+Kimmel was surprised at the sexual turn the 2016 election took and thinks that Trump is, for many men, a fantasy figure, an uber-male free to indulge every desire.
+"Many of these guys feel that the current order of things has emasculated them, by which I mean it has taken away their ability to support a family and have [a] great life.
 Here's a guy who says: 'I can build anything I want.
 I can do anything I want.
 I can have the women I want.'
 They're going, 'This guy is awesome!

 Gender role scholar Colleen Clemens describes toxic masculinity as "a narrow and repressive description of manhood, designating manhood as defined by violence, sex, status and aggression ... where strength is everything while emotions are a weakness; where sex and brutality are yardsticks by which men are measured, while supposedly 'feminine' traits—which can range from emotional vulnerability to simply not being hypersexual—are the means by which your status as "man" can be taken away."
 Writing in the Journal of Human Rights, Kimberly Theidon notes the COVID-19 pandemic's irony of Trumpian toxic masculinity: "Being a tough guy means wearing the mask of masculinity: Being a tough guy means refusing to don a mask that might preserve one's life and the lives of others."